MedicareQuick is here to help.

 If you'd like to know why I left a very lucrative business as a financial advisor and started working with Medicare insurance, it's because my husband was told by an agent that he didn't need a drug plan because he didn't take any medications when he signed up for Medicare.
 Well, spoiler alert, he now will pay a monthly penalty for the rest of his life because of that very bad Medicare advice, and I decided that shouldn't happen to anyone else.
 If you'd like to learn more, go to https://medicarequick.com/about-us-medicarequick-san-diego-medicare-insurance-broker/

 In case your wondering, I'm no longer in San Diego, but many of my clients and friends are.
 My small but mighty insurance practice is all over the United States now.

 That being said, our services are free to you.
 Why is that?
 It's because the insurance company pays us once you sign up for a plan.
-We're not selling your information to ten agents so that they can spam you or make you miserable with tons of phone calls.
+We're not selling your information to ten insurance agents so that they can spam you or make you miserable with tons of unwanted phone calls.
 We're looking for a relationship with you, not with multiple insurance agents who are going to drive you insane with all of their phone calls while you are trying to eat dinner.

 What is Medicare?

 We have many extensive articles on Medicare itself.
 This includes Parts A, B, C, and D of Medicare.
 We talk about what is covered, and how much you'll have to pay yourself.
 It's very important that you understand that Medicare doesn't cover everything, and there is no limit to your expenses on original Medicare.
 That's why we assist people in getting either a Medicare Supplement Plan (Medigap) or a Medicare Advantage Plan (MA or MAPD) to limit their liability and future expenses.

 Medicare has four parts: Part A, Part B, Part C, and Part D. Each part covers different services: